 Ready for the facts?
-Around 84% of couples will get pregnant within a year of trying and 92% will do within two years.
-If you break it down further, around 17-20% of couples will get pregnant within that first cycle, so for you it may happen very quickly.
+Around 84 per cent of couples will get pregnant within a year of trying and 92 per cent will do within two years.
+If you break it down further, around 17-20 per cent of couples will get pregnant within that first cycle, so for you, it may happen very quickly.

 ‘If you’re in your 20s or early 30s, having regular periods and you are generally fit and well, there is not much point going to see the GP in that first year of trying to conceive,’ explains Dr Helen Stokes-Lampard, from the Royal College of General Practitioners.
 ‘If you are over 35, you may want to go to the GP sooner, say at nine months or so, because we know fertility declines with age.’

-In those older couples it’s better to start any investigations sooner rather than later, as waiting lists for fertility treatment can be long.
+In those older couples, it’s better to start any investigations sooner rather than later, as waiting lists for fertility treatment can a be a long process.

 What factors affect fertility?